What opportunity? Nordic equality fails to infiltrate corporate club

 "Anders recruits Anders who recruits Anders," said Amanda Lundeteg, AllBright chief executive.
 "They think, hey Anders is a nice fella - we can golf, talk football and 'bada bastu' (swim and sauna).
 He reminds me of me."

-Some senior executives say it's partly down to the fact that Nordic industry is still skewed toward male-dominated sectors such as oil, mining and manufacturing, where women have long struggled to make headway.
+Some senior executives say it's partly down to the fact that Nordic industry is still skewed towards male-dominated sectors such as oil, mining and manufacturing, where women have long struggled to make headway.

 Others suggest it's because parental leave legislation does not insist that fathers take as much leave as mothers.